Gaia House endeavours to act as an environmentally responsible organisation.

 - During 2008 and 2009 we replaced all baths with showers in order to reduce water usage and fuel consumption.

-- In 2008 we began to use energy saving compact fluorescent (CFL) light bulbs rather than incandescent bulbs.
+- Throughout the house we are using compact fluorescent (CFL) light bulbs rather than incandescent bulbs.
 However, we replace with CFL bulbs only when the old bulbs blow, since otherwise this wastes the energy invested in the manufacture of the incandescent bulbs.

 - We were keen to double glaze our windows as they needed replacing through rot, but this has not been possible due to Gaia House’ listed building status.
 Instead, we replace windows on a like-for-like basis and try to install secondary glazing where we can.
 Cost constraints mean that this is invariably perspex sheets fitted internally to the window frame.

-- Sewage: In December 2009 we bought a Biorock Sewage Treatment Plant, which was installed by Earthworks from East Ogwell, during our January 2010 shutdown.
+- Sewage: In December 2009 we bought a Biorock Sewage Treatment Plant, during our January 2010 shutdown.
 This treatment plant replaced the old Victorian septic tank, and has a liquid output 6 times cleaner than UK environmental standards.
 The settlement tank only needs emptying every 4 years (our old one needed emptying 4 times a year!), and has only a small carbon footprint, needing one low-power pump to move the liquid uphill from the settlement tank into the Biorock treatment units.
 Installed at the back of the Hermitage Wing, the site will be landscaped once it has settled after the excavation.

 - The old septic tank – now emptied – with guttering diverted to drain into it from the North-West part of the house, will be used for harvesting rainwater, for watering the garden.